llach/learn_placing/learn_placing/trainings.md

 ## TODOs

+* ~~add ft information~~
-* add ft information, make network configurable for all possibilities
+* make network configurable for all possible input modalities
+* train for all input modality variations

-* analyze static vs with tap on new datasets (also after dataset processing)
+* analyze static vs with tap on new datasets

 * robot evaluation setup:
   * generating plan for pose delta (on TIAGo++)
   * vision baseline: correcting pose based on vision / (noisy?) ground truth data
   * collect and execute sample on robot

 * collect larger dataset with all variations combined
 * test for generalisation